ravi-ks/study-time-tracker/README.md

 Mylords! greetings.

 # study-time-tracker
-A tool to keep track of study time, made exclusively for my GATE'21 preparation.
+A tool to keep track of study time, made exclusively for my GATE'21 preparation

 Steps:
   Download the driver file, compile it with a cpp-compiler (like <make gate>)